Not Even One Death Per Year from Vitamins

 1983: zero

-The zeros are not due to a lack of reporting.
-The American Association of Poison Control Centers (AAPCC), which maintains the USA’s national database of information from 61 poison control centers, has noted that vitamins are among the 16 most reported substances.
-Even including intentional and accidental misuse, the number of alleged vitamin fatalities is strikingly low, averaging less than one death per year for more than two decades.
-In 16 of those 23 years, AAPCC reports that there was not one single death due to vitamins.
+Even if these figures are taken as correct, and even if they include intentional and accidental misuse, the number of alleged vitamin fatalities is strikingly low, averaging less than one death per year for over two and a half decades.
+In 19 of those 27 years, AAPCC reports that there was not one single death due to vitamins.
+[1]

 References: